UPPMAX/bianca_workshops/docs/beginner/login.md

 ![Bianca or Rackham](./img/bianca_or_rackham.jpg)

-> A human taking care of the Bianca (or Rackham) UPPMAX HPC cluster
+> A human taking care of an UPPMAX HPC cluster

 ## Why?